Chongqing: Cloud Valley

 At the end of 2020, a collaboration between a Danish architecture firm and a Chinese tech company Terminus was announced, taking the form of an AI-controlled campus.
 The project is named Cloud Valley and aims to use sensors and WiFi-controlled devices to collect data on the city's residents and atmosphere, including weather and eating and sleeping habits.
 The AI will adapt devices to work in a way that fits the gathered information and improves residents' lives.

+"Backstreet" photography culture

+In recent years, photographer-led groups have popularized "Houjie" (后街, Backstreet) photography walks in the older, non-touristed neighborhoods of Chongqing, such as in Dadukou District.
+These walks aim to document the city's rapidly vanishing urban fabric and everyday life, creating a grassroots archival movement.